I5MS/ByPass-ProBot-ChatEXP/README.md

 ## How It Works

 1. The script reads messages from `messages.txt`.
-2. It sends a message to the specified Discord channel using the bot token and channel ID.
+2. It sends a message to the specified Discord channel using the account token and channel ID.
 3. The script schedules the message sending to occur every 2 minutes.
 4. It automatically cycles through the list of messages.